dave-sbs/Pathfinding-Visualizer-Web-App/README.md

 ## Getting Started

-*DISCLAIMER: I am currently working on hosting the project on GitHub Paages.
+*DISCLAIMER: I am currently working on hosting the project on GitHub Pages.
 I am currently trying to fix a very weird bug that is messing with my gh-build branch.
 Will host the project as soon as I fix the bug.

 To run the Pathfinding Visualizer Web App locally, follow these steps: